Oasis Retreat Properties

 The Appalachian

-Upscale restaurant serving creative fare featuring steaks and seafood.
-Bringing a contemporary Southern Appalachian dining experience to Sevierville and Smoky Mountain area all while honoring the past.
-Click for menu.
+This upscale restaurant offers creative fare featuring steaks and seafood, making it one of the top Sevierville restaurants for those seeking local food recommendations.
+Experience a contemporary Southern Appalachian dining adventure in the Smoky Mountains area, all while honoring the past.
+Click for our menu.

 Buffalo Breakfast Co.